DjangoGirls/tutorial/en/intro_to_command_line/README.md

     > cd ..

-Making `cd` to `..` will change your current directory to the parent directory (which means the directory that contains your current directory).
+Using `..` with the `cd` command will change your current directory to the parent directory (this is the directory that contains your current directory).

 Check where you are: